willfaught/paige/README.md

     <dt><code>.paige-toc</code></dt>
     <dd>The page table of contents, if any.</dd>
     <dt><code>.paige-unpublished</code></dt>
-    <dd>Applied to the title of unpublished (draft, expired, future) pages in the list and term default layouts.</dd>
+    <dd>Applied to the title of unpublished (draft, expired, future) pages in the list and term layouts.</dd>
 </dl>

 ## Design